Forever Family (UK): Methods and image

 Forever Family often engages in forms of direct action, including protest marches, but also responds to incidents of violence against Black British people by establishing a visible presence in the area.
 In February 2023, a black teenage girl was beaten by white children while being encouraged to do so by their white parents outside Thomas Knyvett College in Ashford, Surrey.
 Members of Forever Family, including founder Khari McKenzie (Raspect Fyahbingh), gathered outside the school demanding the resignation of Headteacher Richard Beeson for failing to protect black students from racial abuse, a demand also backed by London rapper Dave.

 Members of Forever Family are notable for their distinctive all-black and military-style dress code and use of body armour, which has been compared to that of the former Black Panther Party and the more recent NFAC in the United States.
-This fact has proven controversial among some of the group's critics, who have suggested that Forever Family's methods could be illegal under the Public Order Act 1936, which prohibits using political uniforms and organising "usurping the police functions."
+This fact has proven controversial among some of the group's critics, who have stated that Forever Family's methods are illegal under the Public Order Act 1936, which prohibits using political uniforms and organising "usurping the police functions."
 Former MEP Nigel Farage described Forever Family as "a paramilitary-style force" about their presence at the 2020 Emancipation Day march in Brixton, which Farage also labelled "terrifying" and "divisive."

 The Forever Family Fund's website states that the group organises several charitable activities, such as "collecting food, clothing and essential items for those in need."
 It also offers contacts for "legal support" and promotes the growth and self-sufficiency of Black-owned businesses in the UK.
 The Forever Family newsletter also indicates that a branch of the organisation exists in Scotland.